-Sydney Criminal Lawyers is a highly-respected team of exceptional Criminal and Traffic Defence Lawyers, located opposite Sydney's Downing Centre Courts.
+Sydney Criminal Lawyers is an Exceptional Team of Specialist Criminal & Traffic Defence Lawyers, located opposite Sydney's Downing Centre Courts.

-Our Top Defence Team has helped thousands of clients obtain Outstanding Results in Criminal and Driving cases throughout NSW.
+Our Experienced Defence Team has helped thousands of clients obtain Outstanding Results in Criminal and Driving cases throughout Australia.

-We Guarantee that only Senior Criminal Lawyers will work on your case and represent you in Court.
+We Guarantee that only Senior Criminal Defence Lawyers will represent you in Court.

-So rest assured, you will have Sydney's Best Criminal Defence Team on Your Side from start to finish. + Find out more
+So rest assured, you will have Sydney's Best Criminal Defence Team By Your Side. + Find out more

 We offer Fixed Fees for a range of our services, including 'Fixed Fees for Guilty Pleas'™ if you wish to plead 'guilty' in the Local Court.